cyclejs/cyclejs/rx-run/docs/data-flow-nodes.md

 DataFlowNode injects are.

 **Inject** a dependency into a DataFlowSink by calling `inject(inputs...)`.
 The inject simply calls the original `definitionFn` using the given `inputs...`.
+Inject returns the same inputs it was given, e.g. `a.inject(b)` returns simply `b`.
+This makes it easy to create circular injection chains, for instance, `intent.inject(view).inject(model).inject(intent)` for the Model-View-Intent cycle.

 # Data Flow Sources